ArnavDotExe/ArnavDotExe/README.md

 ## 🌱 Projects

-1. [Car Theft Auto] - Developed a chatbot using natural language processing techniques.
+1. [Car Theft Auto] - CarTheftAuto is a Car anti-theft device made using Nodemcu and A9G pudding board, it has built-in GPS and a GPRS module
 2. [IoT Weather Station] - Created an IoT-based weather station using Nodemcu and sensors.
-3. [Student Monitoring System] - Student monitoring system is a GUI based application made using Java and MySQL for the Database
+3. [Student Monitoring System] -  Student-monitoring-system is a GUI-based application made using Java and MySQL for the Database
 ## 📚 Education

 - BE in AIML from SIESGST, Year of Graduation: 2026